gostnort/FlightCheckPy/resources/technical_api_documentation.md

 ## Project Overview

 The Flight Data Processing System is a comprehensive Python application for processing and analyzing HBPR (Hotel Booking Passenger Record) data.
-It validates and parses records, stores them in SQLite databases, and provides a modern Streamlit-based UI for database building, record processing, airline command analysis with timeline versioning, and Excel output generation by mapping TKNE to CKIN CCRD data.
+It utilizes a centralized in-memory database architecture for high performance and data consistency, with automatic persistence to disk.
+The system validates and parses records, stores them in SQLite databases, and provides a modern Streamlit-based UI for database building, record processing, airline command analysis with timeline versioning, and Excel output generation by mapping TKNE to CKIN CCRD data.

 **Key Features:**
+- **Centralized In-Memory Database**: High-performance architecture where the entire UI shares a single database connection, managed by a global manager.
+- **Automatic Data Persistence**: Changes made in memory are automatically saved back to the source file when switching databases or modifying records.
 - Multi-source database discovery with visual location indicators (📁 Custom, 🏠 Default, 📄 Root)
 - Native Windows folder picker integration (topmost) with custom folder persistence
 - Centralized database selection with flight information and session persistence